NexPlayer/NexPlayer_HTML5_Documentation/3rdParties.md

  ```

-After you only need to add the agoraOptions object to your setup.
+After, all you need to do is add the agoraOptions object to your setup.

 <a id="agoraOptions"></a>